Discover more from Wordloaf

 I plan to put mine to use soon and will share results here when I do.
 In the meantime, the find reminded me that I’d been meaning to talk here about the relationship between the volume of various bread baking pans and dough amounts for awhile now.

-As I have mentioned before, my favorite loaf pans are these ones from Rackmaster (available in the US from Maine Grains), for a few reasons.
+As I have mentioned before, my favorite loaf pans are these ones from Rackmaster (available in the US from Pleasant Hill Grain), for a few reasons.
 One: I prefer a right-angled, square-sided loaf, both for aesthetic reasons and because they make for nicer sandwich slices.
 Two: They are about an inch taller than most other loaf pans, which means they prevent the loaf from mushrooming over the edges of the pan as it expands, which (again) is nice both for aesthetics and for sandwiching.
 And three (though Maine Grains doesn’t yet carry them): They come with matching lids, which allow you to make perfectly square pullman loaves, which…yada yada yada.

 The dimensions of a mini pullman pan are 9 x 4 x 4 inches, while those of the “standard” loaf pan used by most people are 8.5 x 4.5 x 2.6 inches.
 Those numbers—and the two pans when set side-by-side—might seem pretty similar, but in practice the difference between them is actually quite dramatic, in part because the “standard” loaf pan is fluted and narrows to 7.5 x 3.5 inches at its base.